tarantool/ldecnumber/README.md

 # Intro

-ldecNumber -- a tarantool (luajit, Lua 5.1) wrapper for the `decNumber` Decimal Arithmetic package.
+ldecnumber -- a tarantool (luajit, Lua 5.1) wrapper for the `decNumber` Decimal Arithmetic package.

 The wrapper and `decNumber` library are built as a monolithic Lua module.